 Oxford Saïd MBA Recommendation Questions

-The MBA application for Oxford Saïd Business School requires a minimum of two professional or academic recommendations.
+The MBA application for Oxford Saïd Business School requires a minimum of two references, at least one professional.
 If you are unable to provide a letter from your current direct supervisor, then a previous supervisor, an indirect manager, a client, a member of your board of directors, or any other individual who supervises your work would be acceptable.
 Alternatively, ask someone who managed you in an extracurricular, research, volunteer, or community activity.
 Choose individuals who know you well through significant, direct involvement with you within the last three years and will provide detailed anecdotes and examples to support their assertions.

 Admissions can only accept references from a valid work, professional, or institutional email address and not from Gmail or Hotmail accounts.
 The Oxford MBA recommendation questions for the current admissions season are below.